paulproteus/operations/Roles/operational-chapters-policies.md

 * Provide guidance and advice as desired for developing your events and building your community
 * Provide guidance and support in situations where someone breaks the code of conduct or you run into other challenges at a workshop
 * Review contracts and agreements you want Bridge Foundry to enter for your chapter, determine whether it is appropriate for the organization to make the agreement, and handle signing if so.
 * Let you know if any of these methods of support change.
-(Updates we send you count as amendments to this agreement.)

 ## Chapter Leader Responsibilities
 ### Leadership & communications